Bayesian Continual Learning via Spiking Neural Networks: Experiments

-Next, for the MNIST-DVS dataset \cite{serrano2015poker}, we use coresets representing $10$\% of randomly selected training examples for each class, and implement multilayer SNNs with $2048 - 4096 - 4096 - 2048 - 1024$ neurons per layer, that we train on each subtask for $100$ epochs.
 In Fig.~\ref{fig:continual-exp}, we show the evolution of the test accuracy and ECE on all tasks, represented with lines of different colors, during training.
 The performance on the current task is shown as a thicker line.
 We consider frequentist and Bayesian learning, with both real-valued and binary synapses.
 With Bayesian learning, the test accuracy on previous tasks does not decrease excessively when learning a new task, which shows the capacity of the technique to tackle catastrophic forgetting.
 Also, the ECE across all tasks is seen to remain more stable for Bayesian learning as compared to the frequentist benchmarks.
 For both real-valued and binary synapses, the final average accuracy and ECE across all tasks show the superiority of Bayesian over frequentist learning.

 This point is further elaborated in Fig.~\ref{fig:continual-final}, which shows test accuracy and ECE on all tasks at the final epoch -- the $500$th -- in Fig.~\ref{fig:continual-final}.
 Bayesian learning can be seen to offer a better test accuracy and ECE on average across tasks, as well as a lower dispersion among tasks.